 If you suspect that there is a parasitic infection then be sure to quickly remove any poo as this is normally how your Beardie will transmit the parasite back to itself and to others.
-Take a sample of this to a vets for them to check.
-Symptoms of parasite infections will normally show in Dragons as a lack of appetite, lack of energy and anorexia.
+Take a sample of this to a vet for them to check.
+Symptoms of parasite infections will normally show in Dragons as a lack of appetite, lack of energy, and anorexia.
 To avoid this, always clean away a Beardies mess promptly, they’re not adverse to treading through their own mess.

 Causes of Poisoning in Bearded Dragon

 The most common cause of this failure in Bearded Dragon care is feeding your Beardy with anything you’ve caught or picked from the outside world.
-Normally it’ll be be pesticide that hasn’t been washed off, but also they will eat any vegetation given the chance so if kept outside they may have eaten something toxic and depending upon what they have eaten then it can mean death.
+Normally it’ll be be pesticide that hasn’t been washed off, but also they will eat any vegetation given the chance so if kept outside they may have eaten something toxic, and depending upon what they have eaten then it can mean death.